SNXyalis/HuffmanCompression/README.md

 # HuffmanCompression
-This projects analyzes 3 using Huffman Coding to create a compressor according to that algorithm.
+This projects analyzes 3 files using Huffman Coding to create a compressor according to that algorithm.